Dripsey Castle, Carrignamuck: History

-Descendants of the Colthurst family occupied Dripsey Castle from the late eighteenth century to the early twentieth century.
+Descendants of the Colthurst family continued to occupy Dripsey Castle into the early twentieth century.
 John Colthurst of Dripsey Castle married Jane Bowen of Oak Grove, Carrigadrohid, Cork.
 A grandson of theirs, John Henry, resided at Dripsey Castle and another, George, at Carhue House.
 Their granddaughter Peggy married Alfred Greer and they were residing at Dripsey Castle during the 1870s, with Greer having purchased part of the Dripsey estate, advertised for sale in October 1851, and comprising over 1900 acres.
 Their daughter Georgina succeeded to Dripsey Castle, and in 1878 married Robert Walter Travers Bowen, who took the additional name of Colthurst in 1882.
 It was their son, Captain John Bowen-Colthurst, who ordered the shooting of Francis Sheehy-Skeffington in 1916.
-He was court-martialled, but successfully pleaded insanity.
+He was court-martialled and found guilty of murder but insane at the time of the offence.
 The family were subsequently boycotted, and ultimately left Dripsey Castle.
 The O'Shaughnessy family bought the castle in 1922.
 It was sold in 2015 for €2m to 'an overseas buyer'.

-The Irish Tourist Association survey of 1944 held Dripsey Castle to be the principal residence in the parish, and built c.
-1746 by the Colthurst family.
-Within the drawing-room was a carved marble mantlepiece, and in the breakfast room a bookcase said to be made from timber originating in Carrigadrohid Castle.